Referencing Extension

 Civil Rights

-All university and Extension personnel should provide open and inclusive access to every North Carolinian seeking to participate in our programs and activities.
-All faculty, staff and volunteers are expected to understand and be in compliance with non-discrimination and equal opportunity regulations.
+NC State and our respective partners, including our N.C.
+Cooperative Extension network and all 101 local Extension centers, are committed to providing open access to every North Carolinian seeking to participate in our programs and activities.
+All personnel and volunteers are expected to understand and be in compliance with related regulations.

 Back to Menu